AntonyCorbett/HelixBackupFiles/README.md

 4. Open a command prompt window.
 4. Run HelixBackupFileConsole.exe placing the name of your backup file on the command-line.

-The console application will extract all of the presets and IRs from teh backup file and place them in a subfolder named "output"
+The console application will extract all of the presets and IRs from the backup file and place them in a subfolder named "output"